sinsys/rust/README.md

 let foo = "bar";
 println!("baz");

 // Expressions evaluate to a resultant value.
-Let’s look at some examples.
+Let's look at some examples.
 // They do not use a semicolon, as they propagate the value.
 3 == 3 -> true
 42 + 1 -> 43